3mdeb/96boards-docs-wiki/LatestSnapshots.md

 ```
 $ sudo vi /boot/grub/grub.cfg
 ```
-Add the chosen display format into the file at the end of the linux line in the format:
+Add the chosen display format into the file at the end of the linux line in the following format, replacing 1280x1024 with your selected resolution and 75 with your selected frequency.
 ```
 video=HDMI-A-1:1280x1024@75
 ```
-Replacing 1280x1024 with your selected resolution and 75 with your selected frequency.

 [Note - at present the screen does not resize correctly for each resolution - this is planned to be fixed before release].

 Finally, if you are still having difficulties you can revert to a built in 720p mode by starting up the HiKey with no HDMI device attached.
 The UI will then come up at a fixed 1280x720 resolution which will be used when you then plug the HDMI monitor in.